What Makes a Child Special? Ideas for Celebrating Uniqueness

 - Tasha said, "I wear pretty hair clips."

-These simple sayings, as humorous as they may seem to adults, are descriptive of what a child believes separates him from others.
-It defines his or her individuality from everyone else around them.
-I wear pretty hair clips, I can run super duper fast, and I do puppet shows are serious answers to this question. it is what affirms their belief in being able to accomplish something well in life.
+These simple sayings, as humorous as they may seem to adults, are descriptive of what a child believes separates himself or herself from others.
+They help the child define his or her individuality from everyone else around them.
+I wear pretty hair clips, I can run super duper fast, and I do puppet shows are serious answers to this question.
+They affirm the child's belief in being able to accomplish something well in life.

 What Exactly Makes Me Special?